Estimated reading time: 16 minutes

 Indeed, the United Kingdom’s NHS website makes reference to MADs but fails to differentiate between custom-made and Over-the-Counter (OTC) snore-stoppers!

 Snoring aids and cures are increasingly popular as we recognise the impact poor sleep has upon our health, daytime functioning and work performance.

 A news article “Ten Snoring Cures” reviewed 10 ‘cures’ available in the UK.

 The journalist tried to stop his own snoring, with chin straps, sprays, pillows and ‘gumshields’, aka anti-snoring devices.

-He had little success and concluded his review by quoting a snoring expert, Consultant Respiratory Physician, Dr Tom McKay, from Edinburgh Royal Infirmary Sleep Centre, UK, as saying:
+He had little success and concluded his review by quoting a UK snoring expert, Consultant Respiratory Physician, Dr Tom McKay, from Edinburgh Royal Infirmary Sleep Centre, UK, as saying:

 ‘Sprays don’t have any great effect although nasal steroids have a small role if you’ve got nasal congestion.
 It can help to lose weight or avoid alcohol last thing at night or to sleep lying on your side.
 Various forms of gumshield are reasonably successful – maybe 50 or 60 per cent.’

 ‘Gumshields for snoring’ could more accurately be described as mandibular advancement devices (MADs).